flowdopip/personal-cv/README.md

 **Marital Status:** Maried  <br>

 ## Summary
-A passionate Software Architect, which over the years has specialized in web and platform solutions development, with a special focuson new technologies.
+A passionate Software Architect, which over the years has specialized in web and platform solutions development, with a special focus on new technologies.

 ## Skills

 **Medium level** <br>
-C#, Python, Go, Git, Cassandra, Redis, ETCD, SQLServer, Kubernetes, Docker, Containerd, Terraform, Nginx, Kong, HAProxy, Consul, ArgoCD, Vault, Helm, Azure Cloud
+C#, Python, Go, Lua, Git, Cassandra, Redis, ETCD, SQLServer, Kubernetes, Docker, Containerd, Terraform, Nginx, Kong, HAProxy, Consul, ArgoCD, Vault, Helm, Azure Cloud

 **Beginner level** <br>
 Prometheus, Salt, Ansible, Digital Ocean

 ## Certifications

-**CKS** -  **Study Process - Exam**
+**CKS** -  **[Study Process] - Exam**
 The Certified Kubernetes Security Specialist (CKS) program provides assurance that a CKS has the skills, knowledge, and competence on a broad range of best practices for securing container-based applications and Kubernetes platforms during build, deployment and runtime.
 CKA certification is required to sit for this exam.
 <br>
 Fev2022<br>